eresearchqut/ontvisc/README.md

 }
 ```

-Download the NCBI NT database locally, following the detailed steps available at https://www.ncbi.nlm.nih.gov/books/NBK569850/.
+Download a local copy of the NCBI NT database, following the detailed steps available at https://www.ncbi.nlm.nih.gov/books/NBK569850/.
 Create a folder where you will store your NCBI databases.
 It is good practice to include the date of download.
 For instance:
 ```
 mkdir blastDB/20230930
 ```
-You will need to use the update_blastdb.pl script from the blast+ version used with the pipeline.
+You will need to use a current update_blastdb.pl script from the blast+  version used with the pipeline (ie 2.13.0).
 For example:
 ```
 perl update_blastdb.pl --decompress nt [*]